Lakonik/ComfyUI-piFlow/README.md

 #### Guidance

-The adapters only work with `guidance` set to 3.5.
-Do NOT modify this value.
+The adapters **only work with `guidance` set to 3.5**.
+Do NOT modify this value, otherwise the results will be very noisy.

 ## Training Your Own pi-Flow Models